mebmrauf/mebmrauf/README.md

 ## About

-Third-year CSE student at BRAC University, passionate about cybersecurity and ethical AI systems.
+Fourth-year CSE student at BRAC University, passionate about cybersecurity and ethical AI systems.
 Currently researching machine learning applications in cybersecurity with a focus on explainable and transparent security solutions.
+Outside of technology, interested in photography, movies, meaningful conversations and values proper sleep as a key part of self-care.
+Believes in lifelong learning, kindness, and the power of community.

 ## Tech Stack